haochuan/react-fundamental/doc/part13/webpack-html-plugin.md

 # Webpack HTML Plugin

-To display our React form we must tell Webpack to produce an HTML page.
-The resulting bundle will be placed inside a `<script></script>` tag.
+To display our React code we must tell Webpack to produce an HTML page.
+The resulting compiled bundle will be placed inside a `<script></script>` tag.

 Webpack needs on additional component for processing HTML: `html-webpack-plugin`.